 The MMEL is intended to be used by aircraft on the issuing State(s) Register; therefore it will refer to their own national rules (14 CFR, Air Ops, CAR etc).

-All references must be changed to reflect the actual IOM National Regulations.
+However, all such references must be changed to reflect the actual IOM National Regulations.

 Where can I find the IOM National Regulations?